Neilus03/GEMMA_ORCAMATH_FINETUNING/README.md

 ````

 ## Dataset
 The OrcaMath dataset is stored on Google Drive due to its size.
-Download it from [orcamath_data](https://drive.google.com/file/d/1JHDUPlG5igZ1QZ0McNYmUKzixV9pJXIZ/view?usp=sharing) and place it in the `data` folder.
+Download it from [orcamath_data](https://drive.google.com/file/d/1JHDUPlG5igZ1QZ0McNYmUKzixV9pJXIZ/view?usp=sharing) and place it in the `data` folder, substituting it by the `placeholder.json`file

 ## Usage
 Run the finetuning script with: